CPAN-API/metacpan-developer/README.md

     sudo su -     # to become root
     ```

+- To edit and test

+    Your workflow from this point will be to edit the MetaCPAN repositories
+    which you have just checkout out to your local machine.
+After you have
+    made your changes, you can ssh to your box and restart the relevant
+    services.
+You will not develop on the VM directly.
+(See below for
+    instructions on how to run puppet).

-- To install any missing (newly required) perl modules, as root run
+    To install any missing (newly required) perl modules, as root run

     ```bash
     cd <to the mount as listed below>